 The world-renowned Flying W Wranglers are the second oldest western singing band in the world.
 Their stunning three-part harmonies, superb instrumentation, and clean bunkhouse humor have delighted over seven million people since 1953.
 There have been over 59 individuals that have been a part of the Flying W Wranglers with several of them performing for the Ranch for more than 30 years.
 The Flying W Wranglers have performed in many parts of the world including USO tours in Vietnam during the war, the Grand Ole Opry in Nashville, Tennessee, London England, the Kennedy Center in Washington, D.C., and Carnegie Hall in New York City.
 The Flying W Wranglers have been staged in local and national television commercials, have performed with world-class symphonies, have sung at major sporting events, and have won a wide variety of musical awards.

 The Flying W legacy was created by Russ and Marian Wolfe, who, in 1953, had a vision to to keep the Old West alive and to be a blessing.
 They did both for decades.
 Sadly, in 2012, the Waldo Canyon Fire consumed the much beloved Icon.
 The Wranglers were now homeless.
-Now, with much anticipation, starting in May of 2020, the Wranglers will once again grace the stage of a stunning new facility.
-To make sure the re-birth lives up to its legacy, over 300 individuals were auditioned before offers were extended to the following five highly talented men.
+Now, with much anticipation, starting in July of 2020, the Wranglers will once again grace the stage in a stunning new facility.
+To make sure the re-birth lives up to its legacy, over 300 individuals were auditioned before offers were extended to the following five highly talented performers.
 Prepare to be blessed.

 Jesse Friesen was nine years old when he began playing music for tips at the Prairie Rose Chuckwagon Supper in Kansas.
 When he was 18, Jesse joined the Prairie Rose Rangers as lead singer/guitarist and remained with the band for ten years.
 Jesse has recorded Michael Martin Murphey, Rex Allen Jr., the Sons of the Pioneers, the Riders in the Sky, and Kansas.
 He recently produced the soundtrack for the Wrangler award-winning film, “Home on the Range”, and has produced songs for the film, “Road to Valhalla,” a Western Heritage Wrangler Award recipient.
 Jesse’s overarching talent is evident the moment he takes the stage.